Vintage Wedding Inspiration

 Amber loves vintage fashion and beauty, and that’s what originally sparked the idea for this shoot.
 She combined her penchant for vintage with her love of Ireland, conjuring up a vision inspired partially by the film Atonement, which is one of my faves to watch when I want a good cry.
 Do you guys remember Keira Knightley in that green dress?
-Holy cow.
-Epic.
+So epic.

 One of the best things about collaborating with other wedding vendors is that it pushes me out of my comfort zone, and I always end up creating something that I love.
 This shoot was no exception.
 I am obsessed with how lovely and romantic these invites turned out.
 It’s probably the most romantic suite I’ve designed to date.